marioortizmanero/speedbumpapp.com/content/en/blog/draft-monetization/index.md

 WhatsApp had just added support for stickers in the chat.
 With apps like mine, you could download pre-built packs of stickers.

-It was among the first of its kind and focused on a popular niche: memes.
+It was among the first of its kind and focused on a popular niche, memes.
 So its growth was *spectacular*.
 In exactly 13 days, it already had 1 million downloads!
-For comparison, SpeedBump has 300 downloads after 60 days.
+For comparison, SpeedBump has 0.0003 million downloads after 60 days -- and that's after [some marketing](/en/blog/mobile-app-promotion/).

 <p>
   <div class="screenshots">